 Our goals are to help 100% of our first, second and third grade students progress to the next grade and read on grade level by the end of the year.
 Ultimately, 100% of students would make 1.5 years of growth in reading by the end of the school year using the STAR Reading test as the assessment.
 And, have all students be exposed to the arts and create health awareness through special programs each month designed to touch a variety of interests such as languages, culinary, music, exercise, art, dance, international cultures and health and hygiene programs.
 This year, we have created relationships with Thacker Mountain Radio show, various community and campus organizations.
 In the coming year we plan to continue these programs for enrichment hour.

 Funding for the program comes from two area churches, St. Peter’s and Oxford-University Methodist, we also write various grants, including to the United Way of Oxford, we have numerous private contributors, and hold an annual fundraiser in the summer.

 Community members are welcome to come visit the site any time.
 We operate Monday – Thursday 3:00-5:30 during the academic school year.
-We are getting ready to wrap up our spring 2017 semester.
-Our last days will be Wednesday, May 3rd, and Thursday, May 4th.
+Please contact the Executive Director for specific times.

 To learn more about the program, how you can be involved, or how you can help us achieve our goals, visit our website www.theleapfrogprogram.org, or email the Executive Director, Teresa Adams, firstname.lastname@example.org

-Leap Frog has been operating for 25 years, and counting!
+Leap Frog has been operating for 28 years!
 Every year brings new and returning students.
 We take great pride in the work we do with these students and enjoy the time we have with them.